colmhaugh/hangman-game/README.md

 * Code Institute for the deployment terminal

+* Code ideas for the Handman game from [AskPython](https://www.askpython.com/python/examples/hangman-game-in-python)

 * Stackoverflow for having spaces between multiple words

 * Refresh python code from Code Institute lessons and from [w3school](https://www.w3schools.com)